 Tegmark's new book, Life 3.0: Being Human in the Age of Artificial Intelligence, is available now.

-Produced by Nadja Oertelt.
-Animation by Tim Divall.
+Video produced by Nadja Oertelt.
+Animation by Tim Divall

 Nadja Oertelt: Can you tell me about your path from physics to writing artificial intelligence in Life 3.0?

 Max Tegmark: I've always felt that the two greatest mysteries of science were our universe out there and our universe in our heads.
 After spending many years studying the cosmos I've gotten increasingly fascinated with the other great mystery in recent years, doing AI research, where I feel that we physicists actually have a lot to bring to the table.

 As a physicist I love to study systems that do interesting things.
 I think there's no more interesting thing that a system can do than be intelligent, to look at a blob of stuff and ask myself, "How can these particles moving around actually remember, compute, learn, and maybe even experience?"
 I look at it as a physicist, so I look both at biological systems like our human brains and also at the artificial intelligence systems that we build.

 How would you describe intelligence, more generally, as a physicist?

 We've traditionally thought of intelligence as something mysterious that can only exist in biological organisms, especially humans.
 But from my perspective as a physicist, intelligence is simply a certain kind of information processing performed by elementary particles moving around, and there's no law of physics that says that we can't built machines more intelligent than [we are] in all ways.

 This suggests to me that we've only seen the tip of the intelligence iceberg, and that there's this amazing potential to unlock the full potential that's latent in nature and use it to help humanity flourish.